Status and Human Rights of Widows and Wives of the “Missing” in Sri Lanka

-TO THE 66th Session of CEDAW, for the February 22nd Meeting with the Government of SRI LANKA
+– In the context of CEDAW Articles 2, 5 ,7, 10-14 – To the 66th Session of CEDAW, for the February 22nd Meeting with the Government of Sr1 Lanka

 The 30 year civil war in SRI LANKA, affecting the Northern and Eastern provinces, created thousands of widows there, mainly Tamil, and Muslim, of all ages, as well as many wives of the “forcibly disappeared” or “missing”.